dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 {{< video src="chatbot.mp4" width="400px" loop="true" autoplay="true" muted="true">}}

 That's about a wrap!
+Where do we go from here?

 Here are some of my suggestions:
 + Check out other GPT models you can use and deploy them on your bot.
 + Try to use multiple commands that link to multiple functions on your bot.
 + Deploy other SOTA models from various domains like computer vision on your bot.